Whoops. Wrong Romney! Mitt and Dad, circa 1967.

 When Mitt Romney's father, Auto Executive George Romney ran for President in 1967, he established the precedent of releasing his tax returns - 12 years of them - to a reporter, in order to allay fears that he had taken advantage of tax loopholes or had otherwise earned his fortune in inappropriate ways.

-Since then, nearly every Presidential candidate has released their tax returns (Nixon bring the one big exception, with predictable results).
+Since then, nearly every Presidential candidate has released their tax returns (Nixon being the one big exception, with predictable results).

 Now, 45 years later, the son doesn't follow in the Father's footsteps.
 What could be in the returns that is damaging?